 The Company, together with the current Board, gives the utmost priority to regulatory compliance.
 The Board advocates a high level of independence so as to make independent judgements.
 An independent Board serves the interests of Shareholders by effectively carrying out its fundamental obligation of oversight of management.
-Three of our six Board members are independent.
+As at reporting date, three of our seven Board members are independent.
 The majority of the Audit Committee, Remuneration Committee and Nomination Committee are independent.
 In selecting the Board members, the Company already considered the experience, knowledge and background of all independent non-executive Directors that can contribute to the diversity and caliber of the Company.